texta-tk/texta-tk.github.io/source/installation.rst

 +++++++++++++++++

 .. note::
-    Before running TEXTA Toolkit, one should have 2 files in our current working directory:
+    Before running TEXTA Toolkit, one should have 2 files in current working directory:

     * docker-compose.yaml